 As cap rates have continued to compress in the class C/B space, I’ve seen seasoned investors trading in older properties and buying newer ones.
 This tells me that they can’t justify the risk of buying a class-C asset at a 5% cap when they can buy a Class-A at a 4.5% cap.
 Further, I’ve also seen investors move to different markets where they can find a risk / reward balance that is more favorable.

 As a sponsor (general partner), you should be able to express to your investors how you’ve measured and managed the risk and why there is a compelling risk / reward balance for the deal.

-As an passive investor, you should always ensure that you are adequately being compensated for the risk your taking on by investing in a particular deal / sponsor.
+As a passive investor, you should always ensure that you are adequately being compensated for the risk you’re taking on by investing in a particular deal / sponsor.